 CTS Protection Mode.
-CTS (Clear-To-Send) Protection Mode's default setting is Auto.
-The Router will automatically use CTS Protection Mode when your Wireless-G products are experiencing severe problems and are not able to transmit to the Router in an environment with heavy 802.11b traffic.
+CTS (Clear-To-Send) Protection Mode should remain disabled unless you are having severe problems with your Wireless-G products not being able to transmit to the Router in an environment with heavy 802.11b traffic.
 This function boosts the Router's ability to catch all Wireless-G transmissions but will severely decrease performance.

 Beacon Interval.
+The default value is 100.
+Enter a value between 1 and 65,535 milliseconds.
 The Beacon Interval value indicates the frequency interval of the beacon.
 A beacon is a packet broadcast by the Router to synchronize the wireless network.
-The default value is 100.

 DTIM Interval.
-This value indicates the interval of the Delivery Traffic Indication Message (DTIM).
+This value, between 1 and 255, indicates the interval of the Delivery Traffic Indication Message (DTIM).
 A DTIM field is a countdown field informing clients of the next window for listening to broadcast and multicast messages.
 When the Router has buffered broadcast or multicast messages for associated clients, it sends the next DTIM with a DTIM Interval value.
 Its clients hear the beacons and awaken to receive the broadcast and multicast messages.
 The default value is 1.

 Fragmentation Threshold.
 This value specifies the maximum size for a packet before data is fragmented into multiple packets.
-If you experience a high packet error rate, you may slightly increase the Fragmentation Threshold.
-Setting the Fragmentation Threshold too low may result in poor network performance.
-Only minor reduction of the default value is recommended.
-The default value is 2346.
+If you experience a high packet error rate, you may slightly increase the Fragmentation